stefan-najdovski/stefan-najdovski/README.md

 <h3> Here's some fun facts about me: </h3>

 -  **I'm a self thought Android App developer**
--  **I'd love to get into a career in Computational Photography, thinker with Bare Metal Hardware and hack devices to gain root (I belive in Open Hardware and Software**
+-  **I'd love to get into a career in Computational Photography, thinker with Bare Metal Hardware and hack devices to gain root (I belive in Open Hardware and Software)**
+-  **Linux User**